-Until recently, the Development Plan consisted of Structure Plans and Local Plans.
-However, these are now being replaced by Strategic Development Plans (SDPs) and Local Development Plans (LDPs).
+There are two types of development plans: Strategic Development Plans (SDPs) and Local Development Plans (LDPs).
 SDPs indicate the broad scale and location of future development in each of the four city regions of Scotland.
 LDPs provide detailed, site-specific policies and proposals.
 In addition, Supplementary Guidance (SG) can be prepared to provide further detailed guidance on particular SDP or LDP policies and proposals.

 Only the city regions have both types of plans.
 Elsewhere, such as in Falkirk, there is just an LDP.
-In Falkirk, we are close to adopting a new Falkirk LDP in place of the existing Structure Plan and Local Plan.